Document-class: TracePoint

 :script_compiled

-new Ruby code compiled (with eval
+new Ruby code compiled (with eval, load or

 Returns a new TracePoint object, not enabled by default.